Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Methodology

-\chg{}{To obtain absolute magnitudes while minimising the uncertainties from the best-fit SED, we used the observed band with ${\rm S/N}>3$ closest to the restframe band at the assumed photometric redshift (called ``pivot'' band), then applied a $k$-correction to that band, plus a colour correction to the rest-frame band, both derived from the best-fit template SED.
+To obtain absolute magnitudes while minimising the uncertainties from the best-fit SED, we used the observed band with ${\rm S/N}>3$ closest to the rest-frame band at the assumed photometric redshift (called `pivot' band), then applied a $k$-correction to that band, plus a colour correction to the rest-frame band, both derived from the best-fit template SED.
 Given the limited number of input photometric bands, we tested the robustness of the results by comparing the absolute magnitudes obtained with the COSMOS templates used for photometric redshifts to those derived with \cite{BC03} models, which include additional parameters such as age, star formation history, and metallicity.
 The two estimates agree with a dispersion of about $0.05$ magnitudes in the $g$-band and $0.02$ in $i$.
-In the following, we adopt the estimates based on the COSMOS templates.}
+In the following, we adopt the estimates based on the COSMOS templates.

-\chg{}{Since the SED fitting was carried out independently for the bulge, the disk, and the total photometry, we also verified that the sum of the bulge and disk rest-frame fluxes reproduces the total rest-frame flux.
-We found good agreement for galaxies with $\IE\le21$: the mean(median) of the difference between the total absolute magnitude and the one from the sum of the bulge and disk fluxes is equal to $0.027(0.009)$ in the $g$-band, with a dispersion of $0.069$, and $-0.008(-0.002)$ in the $i$-band, with dispersion dispersion of $0.053$.} \chg{}{In order to estimate the uncertainties in the absolute magnitudes, we used the uncertainties in the observed magnitudes in the ``pivot'' bands, to which we add in quadrature the \rms dispersion in the difference of absolute magnitudes between the values obtained with the COSMOS and \cite{BC03} templates: $0.06$ for both the bulges and the disks in the $g$ band, and $0.03$ for both components in the $i$ band.
-Because we only consider colours of bulges and disks in \sct\ref{sct-bulge-disk-color}, hence differences in absolute magnitudes of a given component of an object, the uncertainties in the distance moduli do not need to be considered.}
+Since the SED fitting was carried out independently for the bulge, the disc, and the total photometry, we also verified that the sum of the bulge and disc rest-frame fluxes reproduces the total rest-frame flux.
+We found good agreement for galaxies with $\IE\le21$: the mean(median) of the difference between the total absolute magnitude and the one from the sum of the bulge and disc fluxes is equal to $0.027(0.009)$ in the $g$-band, with a dispersion of $0.069$, and $-0.008(-0.002)$ in the $i$-band, with dispersion of $0.053$.
+In order to estimate the uncertainties in the absolute magnitudes, we used the uncertainties in the observed magnitudes in the `pivot' bands, to which we add in quadrature the \rms dispersion in the difference of absolute magnitudes between the values obtained with the COSMOS and \cite{BC03} templates: $0.06$ for both the bulges and the discs in the $g$ band, and $0.03$ for both components in the $i$ band.
+Because we only consider colours of bulges and discs in \sct\ref{sct-bulge-disk-color}, hence differences in absolute magnitudes of a given component of an object, the uncertainties in the distance moduli are not considered.